vitalize/swole-dyn-admin/README.md

 ## Why?
 If you use or develop with Oracle ATG Commerce, then you certainly are a Dyn Admin user.
-Vitalize thought it would be better to have swole versions of things.
+Vitalize thought it would be better to have swole versions of things when developing [bodybuilding.com](https://www.bodybuilding.com/store)

 ## Contribute?
+Ideas are needed!
+Everyone has probably said "I wish dyn admin would..." at some point, so now you have a place to express that wish.
+Just open an issue.

+We also happily accept poll requests.
+The nature of the project is that it's hard to verify a feature works on all versions, so be prepared to rework some things to make them more version agnostics..possibly.
+The dyn admin doesn't change much...so maybe it will all be ok.
+We appreciate reports of incompatibilities.

 ## LICENSE
 Copyright 2017 Vitalize LLC